Kurt Schrimm: Life

 In 1998 Schrimm was appointed Oberstaatsanwalt (i. e.
 Superior Prosecutor) and from the end of September 2000 to the end of September 2015 headed the Central office of the State Justice administration for the Investigation of national socialist crimes in Ludwigsburg, succeeding Willi Dressen.
-In 2019, has was promoted to Leitender Oberstaatsanwalt (i. e.
+In 2019, he was promoted to Leitender Oberstaatsanwalt (i. e.
 Chief Superior Prosecutor).

 On 6 April 2013 Schrimm as head of the Central Office announced that his authority was going to start preliminary investigations against 50 former wardens of Auschwitz-Birkenau extermination camp for complicity in murder.
 Since the judgement against John Demjanjuk, a security guard at the Sobibor extermination camp, he considered it promising to prosecute concentration camp wardens even in cases where no testimony for direct complicity was available.

 When Kurt Schrimm retired, Jens Rommel became his successor as head of the Central Office in October 2015.

 In 2016, Schrimm was awarded the Verdienstorden des Landes Baden-Württemberg (State of Baden-Württemberg Order of Merit).

 He is married and has two grown-up children.